Back Pain

 Studies have shown that once-weekly, bioDensity sessions can improve bone density to combat osteoporosis and osteopenia, as well as improving lipids and blood sugar (A1C) measurements in type 2 diabetics.
 Your initial bioDensity session will take approximately 15-20 minutes to complete.
 The session can be completed in street clothes (flat soled shoes are recommended).
 Subsequent sessions are typically shorter in duration.

-There are four main movements in using this machine.
+There are four main exercises in using this machine.
 When completing the four movements in bioDensity you will be required to produce maximal force for 5 seconds.
 The force would be similar in nature to pushing or lifting an object of significant weight and size in four different directions: (1) forward using your hands; (2) forward using your feet; (3) upward using your knees and (4) upward using your arms and legs together.

 After completing a bioDensity session you may feel like you’ve completed physical work.
 You will feel warm from increased blood circulation and from work completed by the muscles.
 Within 24 hours you may feel muscular fatigue, but you are not likely to feel soreness.
 Since the movements only require five (5) seconds of maximal work, your body will not produce the by-products which cause muscle soreness.
 Users often comment on their improved mood and confidence as a result of their documented success.

-This machine allows you to apply greater force to your muscles and bones in a safe
+Again, this machine allows you to apply greater force to your muscles and bones in a safe manner that is not easily achieved with exercise bands or free weights.

 Contact us to try the bioDensity System